ml6team/fondant/examples/pipelines/controlnet-interior-design/README.md

 ## Reusing this pipeline

 Adapt this pipeline for your own use case is simply a matter of editing the generate_prompts [component](./components/generate_prompts/src/main.py).
+You can leverage the existing structure, but generate prompts covering a different domain.